Hiring an interior architect: How does it work?

 - Initiation: Understanding of your dreams about the designed space, your specific requirements and constraints.
 For us this is a critical step in order to allow fine tuning of later design to your needs.

 - Functional design: We analyse the space in order to identify the best use for each element of the interior and to allow the highest functionality of the design.

 - Conceptual design: Before detailed interior design is prepared, we collect for you the inspirations and specific details of the proposed design.
 These are compiled into a mood board which is aimed at providing you with the initial feel of the interior and its target style.
 As standard we propose 3 different visions of the space to account for your needs and to allow you flexibility and control over in which direction the design will go.

-- Initial design – Based on the selected style and vision, we prepare a 3d model of the interior to allow you better overview of the design and to better understand our vision.
+- Initial design – Based on the selected style and vision, we prepare a 3d model of the interior to allow you better overview of the design and to better understanding of our vision.

 - Detailed plans (technical drawings) – When initial design is approved in all details, we proceed to the preparation of executory plans to allow all specialists selected by you to estimate the amount of work needed and charge for you.
 These include electrical and plumbing plans, designs of tailored made furniture (if requested) as well as detailed overviews of walls and materials used.

 - Final design – final 3d model presented together with photorealistic visualisations to show you exactly how the space will look.
 No need to use imagination, all will be shown to you.